avamsykiran/Angular11_09Jun2021_02Jul2021_09001100/README.md

         Angular CLI - Command Line Interface.
         --------------------------------------

-            Create an angualr project       ng new project-name
+            Create an angular project       ng new project-name

             npm run build       ng build    for packaging the project. later can be deployed onto a server.

                         /dist/project-name